-Kim Zolciak-Biermann Shows Off Curvy Derriere In Sexy Pink, Thonged Bikini
+Kim Zolciak-Biermann Shows Off Curvy Derriere In Sexy Pink Thong Bikini

 “Not only do you rock a stellar body you have the best swimsuits Kim,” another fan gushed.

 As The Inquisitr shared earlier this week, the reality star was at it again, showing off her figure in yet another bikini.
 In the sexy snapshot, Biermann stands on the beach — just in front of the ocean water — as she looks off into the distance.
 Like one of her previous photos, the 40-year-old wears a white towel on her head, along with a big pair of gold hoop earrings.
-She holds a glass of wine in her hand and Kim’s amazing body is fully on display while she appeared to be nude in the image and her leopard bikini was barely even visible.
+She holds a glass of wine in her hand and Kim’s amazing body is fully on display while she appeared to be nude in the image as her leopard bikini was barely even visible.

-It’s easy to gather that Kim is confident in her own skin and she has no problem showing off her figure in a swimsuit or some sort of other sexy ensemble.
-And Kim recently shared an Instagram post, that gave fans a little bit of info on how she keeps her body looking so banging.
+It’s easy to gather that Kim is confident in her own skin, and she has no problem showing off her figure in a swimsuit or some sort of other sexy ensemble.
+And Kim recently shared an Instagram post that gave fans a little bit of info on how she keeps her body looking so banging.

 “Fun Facts: I run 3-4 miles 5x a week I have ALWAYS loved to run.
 I don’t eat red meat or pork NEVER have.
 I’m 5’8 [sic]!
 From the time I get up to the time I go to bed..
 I rarely sit down.
 I hate breakfast but drink @310nutrition shakes in place of it,” she wrote in the post.